10 Best Places to Visit in Cairo

 8. Egyptian Museum

 The Egyptian Museum has more than 120,000 ancient Egyptian pieces on display.
-Housed here are the artefacts found in King Tutenkhamen’s tomb in 1922, a remarkable discovery because the tomb of the boy king was largely intact, with most others having been looted.
+Housed here are the artefacts found in King Tutankhamun’s tomb in 1922, a remarkable discovery because the tomb of the boy king was largely intact, with most others having been looted.
 They uncovered thousands of priceless artefacts and items that were precious to the King.
 Most noteworthy is his gold face mask that was believed to be a made in his image.
 Another highlight of the museum is the royal mummy room.
 You will be able to see some of the royal mummies “in the flesh”.
 (Note that there is an additional cost to go inside.)

 This is also somewhere where having a guide was really helpful.
-There aren’t any labels or explanations for the artifact, so it was helpful to have an Egyptologist explain the significance of the items.
+There aren’t any labels or explanations for the artefact, so it was helpful to have an Egyptologist explain the significance of the items.
 They are currently in the process of building a new Egyptian Museum which will be near the Pyramids of Giza.
 It is expected to launch in 2020 and will be one of the largest museums in the world.

 Entrance fee: 120LE